 Skip to main content

-12 Best Fundraising Tools for Nonprofits
+New for 2025: 12 Best Nonprofit Fundraising Tools

 There are a lot of tools that promise to help nonprofits raise money and engage donors.
 We've got the 12 best listed here for you!

-12 Best Fundraising Tools for Nonprofits
+New for 2025: 12 Best Nonprofit Fundraising Tools

 But with more than 300 million people in the United States, nonprofits face an enormous amount of competition.
 Competition for visibility, competition for donors, competition for advocacy...a crowded field means that every player must up their game to remain competitive.